 Microsoft Exchange Server traditionally uses a write-ahead approach to commit new data to the database.
-That means that when you, for instance, create the new email, data transactions are being written to the log file.
-Afterward, MS Exchange commits this log file to the database and then mark it as recyclable.
+That means that when you, for instance, create a new email, data transactions are written to the log file.
+Afterward, MS Exchange commits this log file to the database and then marks it as recyclable.

-Since committed log files won't be deleted automatically, you can recover the database in the most recent state after the failure of any kind: you just restore the last database backup with the corresponding log files.
+Since committed log files won't be deleted automatically, you can recover the database in the most recent state after a failure of any kind.
+To do so, you simply restore the last database backup with the corresponding log files.
 The Exchange server applies each of them sequentially, thus creating data transactions history from scratch.
 These log files are only deleted after a successful full database backup, or by enabling the Circular Logging feature.

 Circular Logging allows you to keep the storage space consumed by log files as low as possible by keeping only a few log files on the disk.
 It does this by overwriting older files with new transactions.
 However, it also leaves you with no logs-based recovery features.

 Using Circular Logging, you are only able to restore a Microsoft Exchange database using point-in-time backups.
 Moreover, you can only create FULL database backups, since incremental ones rely on the logs mechanism.

 Enabling and Disabling Circular Logs on Exchange Server